 Teej Festival in Nepal is a holy festival of Nepali Hindu women celebrated with joy and hope.
 Teej, also known as Haritalika Teej, is a festival dedicated to Lord Shiva and Parvati.
 It is a three days long festival, in which women fast in the name of Lord Shiva for the long and prosperous life of their husband.

 Teej is also popular as a Women’s festival in Nepal.
 Both married and unmarried women celebrate Teej.
-The festival started as a sacred festival of Brahmin and Kshetriya caste and is now joined by women of other ethnic groups too.
+The festival started as a sacred festival of Brahmin and Kshetriya castes and is now joined by women of other ethnic groups too.

 Devotees of Lord Shiva come together on this auspicious day to worship Lord Shiva and Parvati.
 According to the Nepali lunar calendar, Nepali women celebrate Teej on the third day of Bhadra Shukla.